 Reasons to dip into the emergency fund would include emergency medical or dental care, or needing to go back home in case of a family member’s serious illness or death.
 This does not include things like: going on vacation, buying food, drinks, and home furnishings, replacing a broken computer or cell-phone, and everyday medical and dental expenses.
 Once you’ve paid off all your debts, you should build up a bigger emergency fund of around 6 months of living expenses.

-Step 4: Save up Money Teaching English Abroad and Research Investment Options
+4. Save Up Money and Research Investment Options

 If you are new to investing, the best places to start your research are:

 - Investopedia.
 This website is an excellent resource because it contains easy to understand definitions of common financial terms as well as educational articles.